lunasec-io/lunasec/docs/pages/getting-started/dedicated-tokenizer/securing-files.md

 ```

 When a file is done uploading `onTokenChange` will fire with the current array of file tokens.
 Pass an array of already uploaded tokens to
-`filetokens` to pre-fill the UI, allowing users to edit an existing list of files.
+`fileTokens` to pre-fill the UI, allowing users to edit an existing list of files.
 Be aware that users will also be able to download any files
 in the selector by clicking them.

 Here's a screenshot of the secure uploader: